 One variation describes a process in which log data is collected about searchers and searches of repositories.
 The log data is represented as triples of data (u, q, r), with u being information about the searchers, q as information about the query, and r is information about repositories from which search results were provided.
 Labels for each of the triples of data (u, q, r) are created, where the label includes information about whether the user u desired information from the repository r when the user provided the search query q.
 Instructions are created to train a model based on the triples of data (u, q, r) and their associated labels, to predict whether a particular user desires information from certain repositories when providing a particular search query.

 Repositories Selected for One Boxes Based upon User Data including Clicks

-The claims in the new version of patent are worth looking at, as the updated and protected version of the process described by Google.
+The claims in the new version of a patent are worth looking at, like the updated and protected version of the process described by Google.
 It is possible to try to understand what may have changed by looking at the older version of the claims, and the newest version and seeing what has been removed and what has been added.
 One thing that stood out right away to me were these lines from the new version of claims:

 4. The method of claim 1, where the information is provided in a search results document, and the method includes: positioning, in the search results document, the information based on a respective score for each repository of the more than one of the plurality of repositories.

 5. The method of claim 1, further comprising: generating the model based on information associated with log data, the information associated with the log data being formed in triples.